zfcampus/apigility-documentation/auth/authentication-http-basic.md

 $
 ```

-Once the file has been created its path can be used to configure the required `htpasswd` file input
+Once the file has been created, its path can be used to configure the required `htpasswd` file input
 of the HTTP Basic authentication configuration screen, shown here:

 ![Create an HTTP Basic authentication adapter](/asset/apigility-documentation/img/auth-authentication-http-basic-ui-settings.jpg)